RutgersMobileApplicationDevelopment/F2018-HackNight-Backend/Week2/README.md

 }
 ```

+Then, to the right next to "form-data x-www-form-urlencoded raw binary", click on the dropdown that right now says "Text" and click "JSON(application/json)".
 Click send.
 You should see some output.
 Yay!
 You just sent a POST request with some data.

 **Exercise:**
 Write a route that listens to POST requests and takes the following parameters: